codefresh-io/docs.codefresh.io/_docs/new-helm/helm-best-practices.md

 1. The version of the chart itself (`version` field in `Chart.yaml`)
 1. The version of the application contained in the chart (`appVersion` field in `Chart.yaml`)

 These are unrelated and can be bumped up in any manner that you see fit.
-You can sync them together, or have them increase independently.
+You can sync them together or have them increase independently.
 There is no right or wrong practice here as long as you stick into one.
 We will see some versioning strategies in the next section.

 ### Charts and sub-charts